research Theme

 INNOVATING RESPONSIBLY WITH EMERGING TECHNOLOGIES

 Responsible Research and Innovation (RRI) has been put forward as a priority by the European Union, just as by Dutch science policy.
 RRI aims to enable the capabilities, structures and processes of researchers, innovators and the related organizations and innovation systems to anticipate and consider actual implications, do research and innovation in inclusive ways, and make these insights actionable.
-Different BMS research groups have contributed with their interdisciplinary expertise in ethics, philosophy of technology, science, technology and innovation studies, governance studies and communication science.
-They have developed conceptual frameworks and intervention approaches, and conducted empirical work, for making responsible research and innovation happen at different levels of research and innovation processes and systems.
+Different BMS research groups with expertise in ethics, philosophy of technology, science, technology and innovation studies, governance studies, public engagement and communication science contribute to this line of research.
+We develop conceptual frameworks and intervention approaches, and conduct empirical studies , for making responsible research and innovation happen at different levels of research and innovation processes and systems.

-A broad field of emerging technologies are addressed in these projects with important clusters in the fields of nanotechnologies, for instance for health, food, energy, chemistry; in biomedical and health technologiesartificial intelligencesmart cities, blockchain technologiesrobotics and drones.
+A broad field of emerging technologies are addressed in these projects with important clusters in the fields of nanotechnologies for health, food, energy, chemistry; in biomedical and health technologies, artificial intelligence, smart cities, blockchain technologies, robotics and drones.

-More specific research directions include among others fundamental philosophical-ethical questions, such as how emerging technologies challenge fundamental concepts as identity, autonomy, democracy, or naturalness, and thus how emerging technologies may disrupt the self-understanding of human beings, trigger techno-moral change, challenge or contribute to environmental justice.
-Another important line comprises questions related to the governance and regulation of emerging technologies, such as experimental regulation, governance of socio-technical transitions, and governance of research and innovation.
-A third line refers to various anticipatory practices, such as the role of future expectations and imaginaries around emerging technologies, the possibilities and limitations of specific practices in future studies, or different forms of (constructive) technology assessment.
-Furthermore, research addresses the innovation processes, practices, and systems that contribute to the emergence of new technologies.
-Here research interests include entrepreneurship, user innovation and citizen science, innovation journeys and innovation ecosystems.
+More specific research directions include fundamental philosophical-ethical questions, such as how emerging technologies challenge concepts as identity, autonomy, democracy, or naturalness, and thus how emerging technologies may disrupt the self-understanding of human beings, trigger techno-moral change, challenge or contribute to environmental justice.
+Another important line comprises questions related to the governance and regulation of emerging technologies, such as experimental regulation, the governance of socio-technical transitions and (geo)political and justice implications.
+A third line focuses on socio-technical futures, such as the role of future expectations and imaginaries around emerging technologies, the exploration of different anticipatory and imaginary practices, and (constructive) technology assessment.
+Furthermore, we study innovation processes, practices, and systems.
+Here research interests include entrepreneurship, user innovation and citizen science, and innovation ecosystems.

-This research is mainly funded by European projects, such as H2020 projects, by national research funding, such as an NWO gravitational grant, various NWO-MVI or NWO-NWA projects, strategic calls as NWO Smart Industries / Creative Cities, personal grants as NWO-VICI, governmental funding, or other international collaborations, e.g. funded by the Norwegian Research Council.
+This research is largely funded by European projects, such as Horizon Europe projects and by national research funding, such as an NWO gravitational grant, Growthfunds, NWO-MVI or NWO-NWA projects, and strategic calls as NWO Smart Industries / Creative Cities.

 Some examples of projects in this research line: